Olical/clojure-giants-shoulders/README.md

 ### `mise repl`

-Starts an interactive REPL with history, highlighting, completion and automatic documentation lookup as you type.
+Starts an nREPL server.
 Before you start working with the project you should run this in a terminal that you can keep safe in the background somewhere.

-You can type code directly into this REPL but I’d recommend using a plugin for an editor of your choosing.
-It should connect to the REPL automatically when you open a Clojure file in this project thanks to the `.nrepl-port` file.

-This development REPL also enables the [mount](https://github.com/tolitius/mount) system management and [malli](https://github.com/metosin/malli) function instrumentation.

-Evaluate the keyword `:dbg` from the nREPL (in your editor) or CLI REPL in order to open the [flowstorm](https://github.com/flow-storm/flow-storm-debugger) debugger window.
+Evaluate the keyword `:dbg` in order to open the [flowstorm](https://github.com/flow-storm/flow-storm-debugger) debugger window.
 How to use flowstorm is outside the scope of this README, but it's worth learning!

 ### `mise test`

 Run the test suite with [kaocha](https://github.com/lambdaisland/kaocha).
 Append `--watch` to execute your tests as you change files.

-I highly recommend keeping a `./scripts/kaocha --watch` window open beside your `scripts/repl` window while you work.

 ### `mise format`